azoth-lang/azoth.language.reference/src/generators.md

 ## Generator Method Builders

+**TODO:** should these instead be based on keyword operator overloads?

 The compiler transforms generator functions similar to how the C# compiler accomplishes this by creating a class with a state machine in it.
 However, this process is controlled similar to how the async transform is controlled in C#.
 An attribute with a type can be placed either on the generator